 Final Thoughts on Choosing a Career Path

-Choosing between pursuing profit or following your passion is an intensely nuanced and personal decision.
+Opting between pursuing a profitable career or following your passion is an intensely nuanced and personal decision.
 This article is meant to provide general information to help guide your thinking.

 Before selecting your path, you’re encouraged to take some time for introspection.
 Consider: